 - Provide appropriate educational materials to patients/ clients about dietary supplements (see Appendix "A").

-- The dietetics professional provides disclosure of any financial relationship regarding the sale of dietary supplements to patients/clients (based on Principle #12 of the Code of Ethics).
+- The dietetics and nutrition professionals provides disclosure of any financial relationship regarding the sale of dietary supplements to patients/clients (based on Principle #12 of the Code of Ethics).
 The dietetics professional must disclose any financial arrangements with specific manufacturer(s) or supplier(s) to sell dietary supplements.

 - Disclosure should be accomplished through face-to-face communication or by posting a written notification that is easy to comprehend in a prominent location that is accessible by all patients/clients.